ncsa/Delta_doc/docs/source/user_guide/vscode/remote_jupyter.rst

          #.
 Complete the `Connect to a remote Jupyter server <https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server>`_ instructions.

-            Use the first URL that you copied in the previous setp as teh URL of the running Jupyter Server.
+            Use the **first URL** that you copied in the previous setp as the URL of the running Jupyter Server.

          #.
 Select the Python 3 kernel (recommended).

       .. tab:: sbatch

          #.
 Create an ``sbatch`` Slurm script for jupyter-notebook.
-The following example is CPU-only, at a minimum, replace the account and change the output log file name to a directory that you want to use.
+Note, the following example is CPU-only. at a minimum, replace the ``account`` and change the ``output`` log file name to a path/filename that you want to use.

             .. code-block:: terminal